Using VS Code to Debug Java Applications

 - Type "java" to filter the list.

-- Find and install the Java Extension Pack or standalone Java Debugger for Visual Studio Code extension if you already have Language Support for Java(TM) by Red Hat installed.
+- Find and install the Extension Pack for Java or standalone Java Debugger for Visual Studio Code extension if you already have Language Support for Java(TM) by Red Hat installed.

-You also install the Java Extension Pack directly from this blog post:
+You also install the Extension Pack for Java directly from this blog post:

 After reloading VS Code, open a folder that contains a Java project and follow below steps: